-We employ the \gls{RNN-T} model architecture for proof-of-concept experiments of the proposed idea due to its popularity in the streaming application that we are interested in.
+We employ the \gls{RNN-T} model architecture to validate the proposed approach due to its popularity in the streaming application that we are interested in.
 The \gls{RNN-T} model defines the conditional probability distribution \(P(\mathbf{y} | \mathbf{x})\) of an output label sequence \(\mathbf{y} = [y_1, \ldots, y_U]\) of length \(U\) given a sequence of $T$ feature vectors \(\mathbf{x} = [x_1, \ldots, x_T]\).
 The classic \gls{RNN-T} model architecture consists of three distinct modules: an encoder, a prediction network, and a joint network.
 The encoder maps sequentially processed feature vectors \([x_1, \ldots, x_T]\) to high-level acoustic representations, similar to the acoustic model in the hybrid \gls{ASR} approach:

-The prediction network (also known as decoder in the literature) takes as input a sequence of labels \( [y_1, \ldots, y_j]\) and outputs a high-level linguistic representation of the next label \(y_{j+1}\) given its predecessors, thus acting as a language model.
+The prediction network (also known as decoder in the literature) takes as input a sequence of labels \( [y_1, \ldots, y_j]\).
 The joint network combines the output representations of the encoder and the prediction network and produces activations for each time frame \( t \) and label position \(j\), which are projected to the output probability distribution \(P(\mathbf{y} | \mathbf{x})\) via a softmax layer.